Hyperpersonalization: What it is and how it helps you increase your sales

 Some companies that use hyperpersonalization are:

-• Netflix : The streaming platform uses recommendation algorithms based on each user's viewing history, ratings, and preferences to offer you personalized content and suggest new series or movies that you might like.
-In addition, Netflix adapts the design of its interface and the posters of its productions according to the profile of each user.
+• Netflix : The streaming platform uses recommendation algorithms based on each user's viewing history, ratings, and preferences to offer them personalized content and suggest new series or movies that they might like.
+In addition, Netflix adapts the design of its interface and the posters of its productions according to each user's profile.

-• Spotify : The online music service uses artificial intelligence to analyze each user's musical tastes, songs listened to and playlists to create personalized lists, such as Discover Weekly, Release Radar or Daily Mix.
-Additionally, Spotify offers personalized statistics on each user's music consumption, such as Spotify Wrapped.
+• Spotify : The online music service uses artificial intelligence to analyze each user's music tastes, songs listened to, and playlists to create personalized lists, such as Discover Weekly, Release Radar, or Daily Mix.
+Additionally, Spotify offers personalized statistics about each user's music consumption, such as Spotify Wrapped.

-• Amazon : The e-commerce giant uses artificial intelligence to offer product recommendations based on the purchase history, searches performed, and items viewed by each user.
-Additionally, Amazon uses augmented reality to allow users to try virtual products, such as furniture or makeup, before purchasing them.
+• Amazon : The e-commerce giant uses artificial intelligence to offer product recommendations based on each user's purchase history, searches, and items viewed.
+Additionally, Amazon uses augmented reality to allow users to try on virtual products, such as furniture or makeup, before purchasing them.

-• Starbucks : The coffee chain uses artificial intelligence to send personalized offers to its customers, based on their spending habits, location and the weather.
-Additionally, Starbucks uses augmented reality to create interactive experiences in its stores, such as the Roastery AR Experience.
+• Starbucks : The coffee chain uses artificial intelligence to send personalized offers to its customers based on their consumption habits, location, and the weather.
+Additionally, Starbucks uses augmented reality to create interactive experiences at its locations, such as the Roastery AR Experience.

-If you want more information on this topic or are looking for other options to profile your ideal client, at MHA you will find the solution you need.
+If you want more information on this topic or are looking for other options to profile your ideal client, you will find the solution you need at MHA.
 Schedule a call.

 Leave a comment